Qatari literature: Poetry

 One of the first Qatari-born poets to leave an enduring impact on the peninsula's literary culture was Majid bin Saleh Al-Khulaifi, born in 1873.
-He expressed an interest in poetry since a young age, and his poems ranged in theme from war to his wife's death.
+He expressed an interest in poetry from a young age, and his poems ranged in theme from war to his wife's death.
 Like most other poems produced in the Arabian Peninsula, his poems followed the nabati structure.
 Al-Khulaifi's poems were preserved and printed in a 1969 book entitled From Qatari Poetry alongside fellow poets Mohammed Al Fayhani and Ahmed Al Kuwari.

 During Sheikh Jassim Al Thani's reign (1878–1913), he funded the printing of many Islamic texts.
-For instance, in 1892 he provided financing to print 100 copies of Mahmud al-Alusi's book Fathul Mannan: Completion of Laying the Foundation and Response to Brothers Reconciliation and then donated those copies to Muslim academics and students.
-The next year, in 1893, he gifted al-Alusi with 100 copies of the book.
+For instance, in 1892, he provided financing to print 100 copies of Mahmud al-Alusi's book Fathul Mannan: Completion of Laying the Foundation and Response to Brothers Reconciliation and then donated those copies to Muslim academics and students.
+The following year, in 1893, he gifted al-Alusi 100 copies of the book.

 In the early and mid-1900s, two notable poets were Ahmad bin Yousef Al Jaber and Abdulrahman bin Qassim Al Maawda.
 Al-Jaber wrote many poems with religious as well as political themes, including a eulogy for Gamal Abdel Nasser, the recently deceased President of the United Arab Republic.
-The latter poet, Al Maawda, spent his life in both Qatar and Bahrain.
-He too wrote poems with a political slant, often about pan-Arabism.
+The latter poet, Al Maawda, spent his life in Qatar and Bahrain.
+Similar to Al-Jaber, he wrote poems with a political slant, often about pan-Arabism.

+Reference works

+The first almanac produced in Qatar, and one of the earliest preserved local literary works, is the Zubarah Almanac, authored in 1790 by the Maliki Sunni scholar ‘Abd al Rahman al-Zawāwī.
+This calendar outlined the months and days of the year, specified prayer times, and included observations on agriculture and seasonal variations.

 Modern literature movement (1950–present)

-The emergence of contemporary literature in the 1950s coincides with the beginnings of the modern arts movement.
-This was largely because the increased prosperity from oil extraction activities allowed Qataris to receive formal education, adopt more settled lifestyles and attend higher education institutes abroad in order to hone their creative skills.
-Other factors involved in triggering a literary revolution were the improved social standing of women, the advent of a national identity, and the introductions of literary organisations, journalism and mass immigration.
+The emergence of contemporary literature in the 1950s coincides with the beginnings of the modern art movement.
+This was mainly because the increased prosperity from oil extraction activities allowed Qataris to receive formal education, adopt more settled lifestyles, and attend higher education institutes abroad to hone their creative skills.
+Other factors involved in triggering a literary revolution were the improved social standing of women, the advent of a national identity, and the introduction of literary organizations, journalism, and mass immigration.

-Qatar, as well as most other Persian Gulf countries, borrowed practices and writing styles from the more-developed literary cultures of other Arab countries like Egypt, Syria and Lebanon.
+Qatar and most other Persian Gulf countries borrowed practices and writing styles from the more developed literary cultures of other Arab countries like Egypt, Syria, and Lebanon.